markdumay/hugo-theme-vanity/README.md

 # hugo-theme-vanity
-Hugo theme to create vanity URLs for Go packages
+A lightweight and responsive Hugo theme to create vanity URLs for Go packages